platoha322/equations/README.md

 # equations
-Project where we solve quadratic and linear equations
+Project where we solve
+ * linear
+ * quadratic

+ equations